ONLYOFFICE/document-server-cluster/README.md

 ### Step 1

-#### Install the latest Ansible version.
+#### Install the 2.15 Ansible version.
 Please see the [Installation section](http://docs.ansible.com/ansible/intro_installation.html) on Ansible website to learn how to get it.

 ### Step 2